shehio/the-final-problem/README.md

 - Add Consul POC based on demo microservices
 - Add Kafka POC based on demo microservices
 - Add Zookeeper in helm
+- Separate home lab code from the cluster code under the setup directory
+- Remove or Modify the code for setup/mac